Synerty/peek-core-search/peek_plugin_search/doc-admin/index.rst

 Search provides the data crunching required to index strings and provide search results.

-The search index is loaded from other plugins, the search plugin then provides users with the ability to search and view the data.
+The search index is loaded by other plugins, the search plugin then indexes the search terms and results, then provides users with a UI to search and view the data.

+APIs are also available in the Peek Desktop and Peek Mobile services to for other plugins to use the search.

 .. toctree::